11 Social Media Marketing Tips for Your Brand

 - What can I do to make my posts unique?

 While you can try every platform out there, you should choose the ones that make sense for you.
+If you don’t have an engaged audience on any social media channel, don’t think of buying followers as it can be a harmful practice.
+Instead, consider growing your new channel organically or acquire social media accounts from trusted and verified sources.
 Remember: each social media site caters to a different audience, which may tip your marketing strategy.

 Look to build a cohesive experience for your users by:

 - Creating a unified theme across your accounts

 - Gathering a list of hashtags